Before Crisis: Final Fantasy VII: Localization

 The game's release in the west was announced at the 2006 Electronic Entertainment Expo, two years after its release in Japan.
 At the announcement, the localization was said to be "coming along nicely".
 The stated reason for the delay between the original and projected western release was that mobile phones in the west were not yet advanced enough for the game.
 One of the things planned for the western release was to bring the entire experience over as quickly as possible, with plans for one to three chapters released each month, and fine-tuning to be done using the planned two-year gap between the original and western releases.
 It formed part of a push by the company into the western mobile game market.
 Despite these announcements, no further progress has been made and Before Crisis was never released in the west.
 The official reason for this, as stated by head of mobile operations Keiji Fujita, was that mobile phones in the west were too low-spec for Before Crisis, which could only run on high-end phones in Japan, making a port impossible.
 Another possible reason suggested by Fujita was Ito's move from Square Enix to Capcom in 2008, leaving no-one to manage any future localization and porting efforts.

-Though the original version of the game has not seen a release outside of Japan, its story is planned to be retold as part of the internationally released mobile game Final Fantasy VII: Ever Crisis.
+Though the original version of the game has not seen a release outside of Japan, an abridged version of the story was retold as part of the internationally-released mobile gacha game Final Fantasy VII: Ever Crisis.
+This content was announced in 2021, and released between July and August 2026, prior to the game’s scheduled end of service in October 2026.